ChanLIM/Noisy-Label-References/README.md

 >[Training Deep Neural Networks on Noisy Labels with Bootstrapping](https://arxiv.org/pdf/1412.6596.pdf) (Reed, ICLR 2015)
->> Specifically, we used a fixed random permutation of the labels as visualized in figure 2, value on column is mapped to a value on row with some probability
+>> Section 4.1 : Specifically, we used a **fixed random permutation** of the labels as visualized in figure 2, value on column is mapped to a value on row with some probability (In case of MNIST / didn't use CIFAR dataset)

         # 0 -> 2
         # 1 -> 5
         # 2 -> 4
+        # ...

 ![Reed, ICLR 2015 Figure2](/img/Reed2015_Figure2.PNG)
+ (original github code not available)

 >[Learning with Symmetric Label Noise: The Importance of Being Unhinged](https://arxiv.org/pdf/1505.07634.pdf) (van Rooyen, NIPS 2015)